damoeb/kalipo/README.md

 What is it?
 -----------

 Kalipo is a realtime mobile-first commenting web application with a strong focus on transparency.
-It uses [d3js](http://d3js.org/) vizualizations to help users to navigate through a discussion and find the relevant parts and websockets to stay to be up to date.
+It uses [d3js](http://d3js.org/) vizualizations to help users to navigate through a discussion and find the relevant parts and websockets to stay up to date.
 Its not a classic social network, since user can not network.

 > Its the statement that matters, not the person who said it!